Novo Nordisk joins hands with AMR Action Fund to fight antimicrobial resistance

 Antimicrobial resistance is when microorganisms (such as bacteria and viruses) change as they interact with antimicrobial treatments like antibiotics, antifungals, antivirals, and anthelmintics, according to the World Health Organization.

-"We’re not ignorant of the fact that rising antibiotic-resistant infections present a huge challenge to humanity," said Jørgensen.

-The fund aims to bring 2-4 new antibiotics to market this decade that will save patients' lives.It will also extend its resources to other future partners like development banks, philanthropic organizations, multilateral and strategic partners as well as other impact funds to further antimicrobial research across the industry.
+Speaking to Moneycontrol, “Novo Nordisk decided to invest in the new AMR Action Fund because we recognize that antimicrobial resistance is a growing threat to human health.”
+Said Martin Havtorn Petersen, Global communications representative with Novo Nordisk, via email adding that it expects the $1 Billion fund will successfully bring 2-4 antibiotics to the market by 2030 as per its mission.
+AMR Action Fund will also extend its resources to other future partners like development banks, philanthropic organizations, multilateral and strategic partners as well as other impact funds to further antimicrobial research across the industry.